cisco-open/jalapeno/docs/about/processors.md

 For example, the Topology processor creates the LSNode collection and the LSLink collection directly from GoBMP BGP-LS message data.

 The configuration for topology deployment is in "topology_dp.yaml" in the topology directory.

+## Other Processors

+Currently the project is bundled with a limited set of processors.
+However, other processors can be found in [this repository](https://github.com/orgs/jalapeno/repositories) which may offer additional functionality to Jalapeno.